 I am currently Assistant Professor at The Boston Conservatory at Berklee where I teach courses on music history and the history of music theory.
 In Spring 2018, I was a guest at M.I.T. where I taught 21M.220 Medieval and Renaissance Music and have been invited back to teach this course in Spring 2020.

-In 2009 Hamilton was the recipient of the 125th Anniversary Ph.D.
+In 2009 I was the recipient of the 125th Anniversary Ph.D.
 Research Scholarship at Bangor University (Wales, UK).
-Hamilton was awarded The Drapers’ Company Medal for Outstanding Postgraduate Contribution from the London-based guild in 2012 for her research on medieval music theory in England.
-In 2015 she received her doctorate from Bangor University after completing a dissertation titled “Walter of Evesham Abbey and the Intellectual Milieu of Fourteenth-century English Music Theory.”
-Hamilton holds an MA with Distinction from the same institution.
-She received a BM in Piano Performance magna cum laude from Portland State University in 2007 where she studied with Harold Gray, former director of Portland Piano International.
+I was awarded The Drapers’ Company Medal for Outstanding Postgraduate Contribution from the London-based guild in 2012 for my research on medieval music theory in England.
+In 2015 I received my doctorate from Bangor University after completing a dissertation titled “Walter of Evesham Abbey and the Intellectual Milieu of Fourteenth-century English Music Theory.”
+I hold an MA with Distinction from the same institution.
+I received a BMus in Piano Performance magna cum laude from Portland State University in 2007 where I studied with pianist Harold Gray, former director of Portland Piano International.

-While at Bangor University Hamilton organized several conferences including an international conference on understanding unconventional music notation, “Off the Staves” (2010).
-Stemming from this conference, she helped to organize several concerts of Cornelius Cardew's graphic score, Treatise, with the London-based vocal ensemble, Vocal Constructivists (London Art Gallery and Morley College).
-Hamilton also managed the Bangor New Music Festival with composer and artistic director Guto Puw and continue to hold a strong interest in promoting new music.
+While at Bangor University I organized several academic conferences including an international conference on understanding unconventional music notation, “Off the Staves” (2010).
+Stemming from this conference, I helped to organize several concerts of Cornelius Cardew's graphic score, Treatise, with the London-based vocal ensemble, Vocal Constructivists (London Art Gallery and Morley College).
+I also managed the Bangor New Music Festival with composer and artistic director Guto Puw and continue to hold a strong interest in promoting new music.

 - Other Apps